Post updated, April 2023.

-Think about why you’re writing your blog.
-If your blog is part of a website that sells a product or service then all content should be created with your client in mind.
-If you don’t have an ideal client, fixing their challenges will make your job much harder.
+REMINDER: If your blog is part of a website that sells a product or service, all content should be created with your client in mind.
+If you don’t have an ideal client, fixing their challenges with your blog, will make your job much harder.
 Take a look at my post on how to start a business blog.

 Free tools such as Answer The Public are great for seeing what users are looking for.
 And what’s really nice is you can export the data too.

 Think about the questions your audience will want answers to.
-See what other bloggers are doing around the subjects you’re interested in and research the keywords on those subjects.
+See what other bloggers are doing around the subject and research the keywords on those subjects.
 Wanna free keyword tool?
 Try WordStream.

-When you pop a request into Google (there are other search engines available) you will also see a list of popular searches related to your topic.
+When you pop a request into Google (other search engines are available) you will also see a list of popular searches related to your topic.

 Take a look: